 Best for Families: Four Seasons Hotel Hong Kong

-The Four Seasons is known for their stellar guest experiences, but they really step it up at their Hong Kong property.
-Little ones get their own child-sized bathrobes and slippers, plus their own toiletries to get ready for bed (or the day ahead).
-Restaurants tend to have children’s menus available—but one of the true highlights is the outdoor pool, which has a gorgeous infinity drop that will wow kids, as well as a dedicated separate lap pool so kids can play in the open pool without having to watch over their shoulders for swimmers.
-Parents can dine at the poolside restaurant while keeping an eye on their kids, too—and then take a break later by using the hotel’s babysitting service while they try the menus at the hotels’ two Michelin-starred restaurants.
-The hotel’s so good, staff have even been known to save the day for harried parents by providing disposable diapers when the supply runs low.
+The Four Seasons is known for their stellar guest experiences, but they really step it up for families at this Hong Kong property, which overlooks Victoria Harbour.
+Little ones get their own child-sized bathrobes and slippers, plus their own toiletries to get ready for bed.
+Another family-friendly highlight is the gorgeous, harbor-facing outdoor pool area: the infinity-edge pool is sure to wow the little ones, and a separate lap pool provides a stress-free place for adults to exercise.
+Later on, parents can use the hotel’s babysitting service while they sample the menu at the property's two Michelin three-star restaurants.
+The hotel is so prepared, in fact, that staff members have been known to save the day for harried parents by providing disposable diapers when their supply runs low.

 Best Boutique: Lanson Place Hotel

-This isn’t going to be your standard harbor view from the guest rooms: Instead, these rooms look out over Victoria Park and the hills of Hong Kong.
-With 194 rooms—173 guest rooms and 21 suites—the award-winning hotel isn’t incredibly big, but it’s a member of the Small Luxury Hotels of The World, so you know that a stay here is going to be wonderful.
-Rooms are a tranquil respite from the busy streets outside, designed with calming tones in off-white, mocha, and splashes of turquoise—and each one has a kitchenette with a stovetop, microwave, and fridge.
-We also love the extra touches in the rooms, like how each room gets a free smartphone for local and international calls (to some regions), and unlimited 4G internet—with Google Maps preloaded so you don’t get lost.
-There’s also a beautiful lounge and library for working, reading, and plotting out your days, and an on-site gym.
+This boutique hotel won't give you a standard harbor view—instead, the property looks out over Victoria Park and the hills of Hong Kong.
+Its 94 guest rooms are a tranquil respite from the busy streets outside, designed with calming tones in off-white, mocha, and splashes of turquoise.
+Each one has a kitchenette with a stovetop, microwave, and a refrigerator.
+We also love the extra in-room details, like a free smartphone for local and international calls (to some regions), and unlimited 4G internet with Google Maps preloaded so you don’t get lost.
+There’s also a beautiful lounge and library for working, reading, and plotting out your days, plus an on-site gym.

 Best Romantic: Peninsula Hong Kong